Edward Herrmann: 2010s

-In October 2013, Herrmann made an appearance on How I Met Your Mother in the episode "Knight Vision", playing a minister.
+In October 2013, Herrmann made an appearance on How I Met Your Mother in the sixth season episode "Knight Vision", playing a minister Reverend Lowell.

 Herrmann's death was written in via his character Richard in the 2016 revival of Gilmore Girls, Gilmore Girls: A Year in the Life.
 Lauren Graham, Herrmann's costar on Gilmore Girls, said, "He would have loved this [new series].
 His death was just a loss for us personally.
 It's given the show a new complexity and depth.
 It's a nice tribute to him."
 Sherman-Palladino told Entertainment Weekly, "It's safe to say that the death of Richard Gilmore, the death of Ed Herrmann, looms large over everything."
 Scott Patterson, another costar, agreed with Sherman-Palladino: "[Herrmann's death] left a big void, but Amy honored it beautifully.
 He's throughout ... these stories.
 It's a wonderful homage to him as a person and to his character as well.
 It's nice to have him around."
 After concluding filming, Bishop said of Herrmann, "There was a space where he was supposed to be, so he certainly was with us, and he's very prevalent in the show so that will make everybody happy I think, who'll miss him, but I'm sorry he couldn't be with us."